lucasdreger/diagrams/WORKFLOW_GUIDE.md

 5. **Commit Changes**: Commits the generated SVG/HTML files
 6. **Upload to SharePoint**: Uploads the changelog with complete metadata including commit hashes

+## Manual Regeneration

+The automatic workflow only processes diagrams that were changed in the current commit.
+If you need to regenerate all SVG and HTML files (for example, if some files were deleted or you want to update all files after a template change), you can use the manual regeneration workflow:

+1. Go to the **Actions** tab in the repository
+2. Select "Regenerate All Draw.io Exports" from the workflows list
+3. Click "Run workflow" and configure the options:
+   - Set "Force processing" to `true` if you want to overwrite existing files
+4. Click "Run workflow" to start the process

+This will process all diagrams in the repository, regardless of when they were last changed.
+See the [Manual Regeneration Guide](scripts/manual-regeneration-guide.md) for more details.

 ## Resolving Common Issues

 1. **File Not Being Converted**: If a file with spaces isn't being converted: